tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/账单管理/账单下载中心_intl_en.md

 ## Overview

 Bill Download Center is a new console feature we rolled out in January 2022.
-It is currently in beta testing and is expected to be available to all users in mid-February.
 You can download your bill data since Bills 3.0 (released in July 2021).
 Specifically, you can:

 1. Download bill packages, PDF bills (L0), bill summary (L1), bills by instance (L2), and bill details (L3)